 Stevenson, Glynnis Napier.
 “Etienne Aubry, Scene from “Lucile”, ca. 1775,” catalogue entry.
 French Paintings and Pastels, 1600–1945: The Collections of The Nelson-Atkins Museum of Art, edited by Aimee Marcereau DeGalan, Nelson-Atkins Museum of Art, 2024. doi: 10.37764/78973.5.303.5407.

 This oil sketch by Etienne Aubry of a pair of young lovers in distress is by one of the eighteenth century’s leading genre painters.
 However, questions surrounding its attribution have intrigued scholars from the moment it appeared on the market in 1985.
 There has been little scholarship on Aubry overall, making any definite conclusions difficult.1A Sorbonne dissertation, which remains difficult to access, sought to create the first catalogue raisonné of Aubry’s works.
 See Caroline Fossey, “Etienne Aubry: Peintre du Roi, 1745–1781” (PhD diss., Université de Paris I Panthéon-Sorbonne, 1989).
 Other Aubry studies have analyzed his take on the socially important issue of wet nursing, which was under debate during the French Enlightenment and is also at issue in Marmontel’s Lucile.
 See Patricia R. Ivinski et al., Farewell to the Wet Nurse: Etienne Aubry and Images of Breast-Feeding in Eighteenth-Century France, exh. cat.
 (Williamstown, MA: Sterling and Francine Clark Art Institute, 1998).
 Aubry is considered a genre painter for his interest in moralizing dramas.
 See Richard Rand, “The Intimate Interior in Eighteenth-Century French Genre Painting,” Antiques Magazine 152, no. 3 (September 1997): 324; Emma Barker, “Putting the Viewer in the Frame: Greuze as Sentimentalist,” Studies in the History of Art 72 (2007): 105–27; and Kristel Smentek, “Sex, Sentiment, and Speculation: The Market for Genre Prints on the Eve of the French Revolution,” Studies in the History of Art 72 (2007): 220–43.
 At one point, a label attached to a former frame suggested that this was the work of Aubry’s contemporary Etienne Théaulon (1730–1780), though there was little to support this assertion.2One Hundred Drawings and Watercolours Dated from the 16th Century to the Present Day (London: Stephen Ongpin Fine Art and Guy Peppiatt Fine Art, 2013), 10.
 Ahead of the Nelson-Atkins’s acquisition of the painting, the dealer Derek Johns, who had once purchased it, affirmed that the late Greuze scholar Anita Brookner had attributed the painting to Aubry.3Derek Johns, London, to Aimee Marcereau DeGalan, NAMA, January 21, 2022, NAMA curatorial file.
 Johns purchased the sketch jointly with his business partners Philip Harari and Colnaghi Gallery in 1985.
 Brookner was an expert in the work of Jean-Baptiste Greuze, the best-known genre painter of his era.
 Her knowledge of Greuze extended to a keen understanding of Aubry’s œuvre as well.
 Johns also drew the museum’s attention to two pencil sketches on the verso (Fig. 1), which are no longer visible after relininglining: A procedure used to reinforce a weakened canvas that involves adhering a second fabric support using adhesive, most often a glue-paste mixture, wax, or synthetic adhesive..4Johns to Marcereau DeGalan, January 21, 2022.
 The relining may have been done while the painting was with Johns between 1985 and 1996.
 These drawings point to the centrality of the young woman’s emotions and reflect the artist’s desire to perfect his composition.
 The painted sketch on the front of the canvas softens the firm lines of the pencil drawings, heightening the drama and sentimentality of the work in a way that sharp edges could not.
-The drawings also reveal the extent to which Aubry developed this subject, even if he never produced a related finished canvas for the prestigious SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards..5Aubry, who died at age thirty-six, had a very short Salon career, spanning only the 1770s.
+The drawings also reveal the extent to which Aubry developed this subject, even if he never produced a related finished canvas for the prestigious SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward..5Aubry, who died at age thirty-six, had a very short Salon career, spanning only the 1770s.

 Fig. 1.
 Sketches on the verso prior to relining, Etienne Aubry, Scene from “Lucile”